NIA5Z/PalmPrint-Future-Prediction/README.md

 # Basic
 This is a fun project so I will not be providing any support for it and yes this is one off thing.

-n_threads is a how many thread PalmistryAI is going to use in your CPU GPT Model is the large language model we are using.
+n_threads is a how many thread the code is going to use.

-I use yolo11s image segmentation trained on 33 image so it might not be the best.
+I use yolo11s image segmentation trained on 33 image so it might not be the best alongside Facebook Llama 3.2 3B instruct.

 # How to use
 ```python